nanoutils/nanoutils/docs/docs/methods.md

 ## `once`

-Save a result of first call and always returns it
+Saves a result of first call and always returns it

 ```js
 import { once } from 'nanoutils'